bikexberlin/bikexberlin.github.io/content/tours/nation26.en.md

 Here is the short version for those in a hurry:
 - Together by bike to Nation of Gondwana
-- As the festival starts a day earlier this year, there are in total 4 joint, guided tours on Thursday 16.7 and Friday 17.7:
+- As the festival starts a day earlier this year, there are in total 4 joint, guided tours, two on Thursday 16.7 and two Friday 17.7:
     - Thursday and Friday at 11:30, 42 km from [Blochplatz at S+U Gesundbrunnen](https://www.openstreetmap.org/?mlat=52.54940&mlon=13.38590#map=19/52.54940/13.38590)
     - Thursday and Friday at 13:30, 22 km from [Postplatz am S Hennigsdorf](https://www.openstreetmap.org/?mlat=52.63762&mlon=13.20489#map=18/52.63762/13.20489)
 - For cyclists with a [Bike Stage Plus Ticket](https://www.tixforgigs.com/en-gb/Event/66753/nation-of-gondwana-2026-waldsee-bei-grunefeld-grunefeld-bei-berlin) we will transport your luggage (max.
 1 big piece of luggage + 1 tent) to Nation and back this year.